gdkchan/NLPTextTool/README.md

 # NLPTextTool
 Text editing tool for New Love Plus (3DS)

 This is a tool to dump and create *.dbin2 text files from New Love Plus.
-A lot of data is still unknown, hopefully someone will pick the project and make and implement the remaining stuff.
+A lot of data is still unknown, hopefully someone will pick the project and implement the remaining stuff.
 It is also pretty much untested, so I have no idea if it actually work in-game :P.

 How to use:
 - Drag and drop one or more *.dbin2 files on the exe to create the *.xml dumps